Techknight-Preston/ATM-Management-System/README.md

-ATM MANAGEMENT SYSTEM
+## ATM MANAGEMENT SYSTEM

 This project is an ATM Machine system designed to help customers to deposit, withdraw and transact money and also view balance and change pin

-Features
+## Features

-Login authentication
+-Login authentication
 username: 1001
 password: 1234

-Deposit
+-Deposit

-Withdrawal
+-Withdrawal

-Transaction
+-Transaction

-Check balance
+-Check balance

-Change pin
+-Change pin

-Technologies Used
+## Technologies Used
-Visual basic
+-Visual basic

-Visual Studio
+-Visual Studio

-Setup
+## Setup
-Clone this repository
+-Clone this repository
-Open the project in Visual Studio
+-Open the project in Visual Studio

-Author
+## Author
 MARK PRESTON